Rift Hunter: Gameplay

-Class Skills
+Class skills

 At present, each in-game class can learn 10 distinct skills and activate 3 of them at the same time.

-Werewolf Skills: Shadow Slash: It can be used to entangle a dungeon boss or escape from a rival’s combo attack during PK combat.
+Werewolf Skills: Shadow Slash: It can be used to entangle a dungeon boss or escape from a rival's combo attack during PK combat.
 Fists of Fury: A good skill to launch combo attacks.
 Slam Fist: Werewolf is a melee class, which can bring its power into full play when it is close to an enemy.
-Slam Fist is a skill tailor-made to meet the Werewolf’s strengths.
-Sonic Boom: Can cause considerable damage.
-It is a good skill for use in challenging dungeons.
+Slam Fist is a skill tailor-made to meet the Werewolf's strengths.
+Sonic Boom: It can cause considerable damage and is a good skill for use in challenging dungeons.
 It can be used along with Slam Fist.

-Siren Skills: Fire Pillar: Can cause considerable damage when in dungeons and for PK combat.
+Siren Skills: Fire Pillar: It can cause considerable damage when in dungeons and for PK combat.
 Meteor Strike: When a boss launches a full screen attack, Sirens can cast this skill from far away.
-Siren’s Shield: Increases the Sirens’ agility and ability to escape.
+Siren's Shield: Increases the Sirens' agility and ability to escape.
 It is a good skill for use in PK combat.
-Epic Spring: An ultimate kill skill in PK combat.
-However, it consumes considerable SP.
+Epic Spring: An ultimate kill skill in PK combat, but it consumes considerable SP.

-Gunner Skills: Air Support: An AOE skill most effective in dungeons where there are many monsters, but not in PK combat.
-Gun Sabre: A melee skill with long range; can be cast quickly with low SP consumption.
+Gunner Skills: Air Support: An AOE skill is most effective in dungeons where there are many monsters, but not in PK combat.
+Gun Sabre: A melee skill with long range and can be cast quickly with low SP consumption.
 Meteor Shower: Inflicts incredible damage, but needs time to accumulate power.
-Bombard: More powerful than Air Support.
-The skill is especially suitable for PVP combat.
+Bombard: More powerful than Air Support, the skill is especially suitable for PVP combat.

 Dungeon Quests

-Rift Hunter allows players to challenge hundreds of dungeons, such as Tyre Forest, Gordaberg, Immelt Volcano, Morid Swamp, Djaru Wastes, Titan’s Vestige, Hideaway Caverns and Sky Tower.
+Rift Hunter allows players to challenge hundreds of dungeons.
 Each of these large areas also includes several smaller dungeons while each dungeon consists of a number of different levels.
 Players must defeat the final boss to complete the dungeon.

 Stamina points are consumed when challenging a dungeon.
 The system will give away 300 Stamina points to players each day.
 Players can also receive extra Stamina points from other methods.

-After players have eliminated all the monsters in a level, a prompt “Go” and an arrow will appear.
+After players have eliminated all the monsters in a level, a prompt "Go" and an arrow will appear.
 Players can enter the next level according to the guide.
 They need to pass through all levels of a dungeon to challenge the final boss.

-The system will rate players’ performance after they defeat the final boss, including completion time, lethality, Combo Attacks used and Exp received.
+The system will rate players' performance after they defeat the final boss, including completion time, lethality, Combo Attacks used and Exp received.
 Players have a chance to receive up to 7 stars.

 After that, players have a chance to receive various in-game items as rewards from drawing cards.
 They can draw free cards or consume Gold or Crystals to draw more cards.